 - Remove from the oven and allow to cool for about 5 minutes before slicing.
 It is important to slice while the biscotti is still warm to avoid too much crumbling.
 Cut on a slight diagonal slant.

-- To make these more properly biscotti, you can place the slices back onto the baking sheet on their sides and bake for a further 10 minutes each side (flipping the cookies over halfway through) to give them the twice baked crunch of the Italian classic.
+- Place the slices back onto the baking sheet on their sides and bake for a further 10 minutes each side (flipping the cookies over halfway through) to give them the twice baked crunch of the Italian classic. (see note)

 Leave a Reply